 Three Billboards Outside Ebbing, Missouri(2017)

-Oscar-winner Frances McDormand (Fargo) leads this darkly comic crime mystery from the writer-director of In Bruges, following a mother who's fed up with her daughter's murder case having gone unsolved for months.
+Frances McDormand and Sam Rockwell give Oscar-winning performances in this darkly comic crime mystery from the writer-director of In Bruges, following a mother who's fed up with her daughter's murder case having gone unsolved for months.
 To kick things back into gear, she buys billboard space in her small town and slams the local law enforcement.
-Co-stars Woody Harrelson (The Hunger Games), Sam Rockwell (Moon), and Peter Dinklage (Game of Thrones).
+The film was nominated for seven Oscars in total which included Best Picture, Director, and Original Screenplay.

 YOUR RATING & REVIEWWATCHLIST